Flemming Povlsen: International career

-When he won the 1992 European Championship with the Danish national team, his reputation was on the rise.
-Povlsen played all five Denmark matches in the tournament, and scored once in the semi-final penalty shootout against Netherlands, after an intense battle of nerves with Dutch keeper Hans van Breukelen, Povlsen's former PSV teammate.
-He was a constant part of the Denmark national team from his debut in 1987 until he retired.
-He scored 21 goals in his 62 international appearances for Denmark, and played at the 1988 European Championship (Euro 1988) as well as Euro 1992, a tournament which Denmark won.
-A knee injury ended his career in March 1995.
+Povlsen was a part of the Denmark national team from his debut in 1987 to 1995.
+He scored 21 goals in his 62 international appearances for Denmark, and played at the 1988 European Championship as well as Euro 1992, the latter in which Denmark unexpectedly beat favourites Germany to become champions.
+At the time of the 1992 European Championship, Povlsen was enjoying increasing popularity and steady playing time for both club and country.
+The forward played all five Denmark matches in the tournament, and scored once: In the semi-final penalty shootout against the Netherlands, Povlsen pinned a goal after an intense battle of nerves with Dutch keeper Hans van Breukelen, his former PSV teammate.
+He stayed a regular international until his unfortunate, career-ending injury in March 1995.

 Coaching career

 Following his retirement, Flemming Povlsen became a sports director at Danish 1st Division club FC Aarhus in December 2001.
 As the club underwent economical downsizing in November 2002, Povlsen offered to step down, which the club accepted.
 He played lower league football in Brabrand and later switched to the old-boys team in his childhood club Aarhus GF.
 In March 2005, he became part of the coaching staff at Danish Superliga club AC Horsens.
 In July 2009 he joined as Assistant Coach to Randers FC but resigned on 6 October 2009 when Manager John Jensen was sacked.
-He is also teaching teenage kids at a football school called Hessel Gods Fodboldkostskole in Jutland.
+He also teaches at Hessel Gods Fodboldkostskole, a football school in Jutland.